• Skip to primary navigation

 There’s this baking soda trick that renders cooked chickpeas soft, completely turning the skins and peas to mush.
 Perfect for creating a most silky smooth hummus experience.

 I first tried this baking soda technique a few years ago using Ottolenghi’s method in his book Plenty (Hummus with Ful), where he soaks dry chickpeas overnight in baking soda, drains the chickpeas then cooks them stovetop in more baking soda laden water.
-You can see Ottolenghi’s similar technique on Food 52 from his and Sami Tamimi’s book Jerusalem.
 This baking soda tip is a revelation in my hummus cooking/making and eating experience.
 Truly, the results are spectacular.

 According to Cook’s Illustrated “The alkaline environment created by the baking soda helps break down the pectin in the beans, softening the beans’ skins so well that they disintegrate during cooking…”